OriolAbril/gsoc2019/proposal.md

 ## Why me?

+My name is Oriol Abril.
+I graduated from Engineering Physics at Polytechnical University of Catalonia in 2017.
-I am a Bachelor in Engineering Physics and Master in High Energy Physics, Astrophysics and Cosmology.
+I am currently graduating in High Enegry Physics, Astrophysics and Cosmology at the Autonomous University of Barcelona.
-Most of my projects have been related with modelling, and many of them involved Bayesian modelling, generally with emcee.
-I started using ArviZ right after discovering it because it really helped me with my inference results in many aspects such as storing, plotting or comparing them.
+Since my first research experience in 2013, I have made use of multiple programming languages, including Python, Matlab or Fortran.
+Many of my projects have involved Bayesian inference, especially with [emcee](https://emcee.readthedocs.io/en/latest/).
+Upon discovering ArviZ nearly a year ago and realizing its power with regard to my inference results -in storing, plotting, or comparing them, among other aspects- I began to extensively use it.

 ### Development Experience

-I have worked in many projects related with scientific programming, both for subjects in my BSc and MSc and in extracurricular activities.
-In addition, I participated actively in [StackOverflow](https://stackoverflow.com/users/2504700/xg-plt-py), mainly in questions related to matplotlib, numpy, pandas and vectorization.
+I have worked in many projects related with scientific programming, not only during my undergraduate and graduate studies, but also in extracurricular activities such as collaborations with the [Molecular Spectroscopy Group](https://www.isis.stfc.ac.uk/Pages/Molecular-Spectroscopy.aspx) at the ISIS neutron source and with the High Energy Physics Institute ([IFAE](http://www.ifae.es/eng/)).
+In addition, I have participated actively in [StackOverflow](https://stackoverflow.com/users/2504700/xg-plt-py), mainly in questions related to matplotlib, numpy, pandas and vectorization.
-I have used ArviZ for my Master's Thesis, therefore I am familiar with most of its functions and API.
+I have used ArviZ for my Master's Thesis and, as a result, I am familiar with most of its functions and API.

 Moreover, I have already contributed to ArviZ: